Sheinxy/Advent-Of-Code/2024/Day_04/README.md

 AMXAMM
 ```

-Now, if there was "XMAS" written diagonally, the letter would all fall on the same column!
+Now, if there was "XMAS" written diagonally, the letters would all fall on the same column!

 In other terms, we now simply need to count vertically!